behnamasadi/cpp_tutorials/docs/pointers.md

 ## unique_ptr
 Sole ownership:
-Usecases of sole ownership include having to move around an expensive to copy resource, a resource that is owned by a single subroutine but needs to be dynamically allocated, passing a resource between threads, various implementations of singletons or pimpl and compatibility with C libraries which use pointers.
+Use cases of sole ownership include having to move around an expensive to copy resource, a resource that is owned by a single subroutine but needs to be dynamically allocated, passing a resource between threads, various implementations of singletons or pimpl and compatibility with C libraries which use pointers.

 Raw pointers do not establish the unique ownership themselves.
 A class that uses raw pointers for unique ownership must explicitly implement the move-construction/assignment and disallow copy-construction/assignment.